miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Boss, forklift accident and Beckett leaving at warehouse.

 Scenery:
-+ Twenty-four tattoos inside tattoo shop.
-+ Leaves and smoke outside Grout's mansion.
 + Ten props at beachhouse and five on pier.
 + Six props in theatre and four in tutorial.
 + Twelve props in museum and two in hospital.
++ Leaves and smoke outside of Grout's mansion.
-+ Two props in junkyard and three in Foxy Boxes.
++ Ten props in warrens and eleven in Ash sewers.
 + Seven props at Fu Syndicate and one in temple.
-+ Twenty props at warehouse and three in Asylum.
-+ Eight props in warrens and eight in Ash sewers.
 + Nine props on Dane and and seven in Last Round.
-+ Nine props in Red Dragon and two in White Cloud.
 + Five props in Luckee Star and three in Vesuvius.
 + Twenty props in King's Way and five in Hollywood.
-+ One prop on each hub, in diner, Zhao's and Skyeline.
++ Twelve props in Red Dragon and four in White Cloud.
-+ Eight props in Hallowbrook hotel and two in Chantry.
++ Nine props in Hallowbrook hotel and two in Chantry.
++ Twenty-three props at warehouse and three in Asylum.
-+ Twelve props in Lotus Blossom and two in fishmarket.
++ Sixteen props in Lotus Blossom and two in fishmarket.
 + Twenty-two props at Ocean House and seven in SM clinic.
++ Twenty-four props at Grout's and nineteen at Giovanni's.
-+ Thirteen props at Empire hotel and three in Venture Tower.
++ Thirteen props at Empire hotel and four in Venture Tower.
-+ Nineteen props at Grout's and twenty-one at Giovanni mansion.
++ Twenty-four props in tattoo shop and seven props in Tsengs.
++ Two props in junkyard and three in Foxy Boxes and Chinatown.
-+ Twenty-four props in netcafe and eleven at Society of Leopold.
++ Twenty-four props in netcafe and twelve at Society of Leopold.
++ One prop on each hub, one downtown, diner, Zhao's and Skyeline.
-+- Two props at Gimble's and two at observatory.
++- Two props at Gimble's and four at observatory.
 +- Six props at warrens and two at Leopold Society.

 Moved items: